ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 1. On the App details page, click **View repo** to work with your code locally.
 2. Follow the instructions for [using the CLI to enable your app for deployment](/docs/apps?topic=creating-apps-create-deploy-app-cli#byoc-cli).
-3. After your app is enabled, continue using the console for the remaining steps.
+3. After your app is enabled, continue using the {{site.data.keyword.cloud_notm}} console for the remaining steps.

 ## Adding services (optional)
 {: #services-byoc}